han-nguyen-cyber/IT_360_Final_Project_Spring_2026/README.md

         - SUID/SGID binaries

 ## Instructions for Setting Up & Running Tool
-1. To prepare for the Gemini API Integration, you will need to install the "google-generativeai" module.
-There are two ways you can do this: \
+1. To prepare for the Gemini API Integration, you will need to install the "google-genai" module.
    a.
-Standard pip Installation: \
+Install the SDK on macOS or Linux:
-      ` pip install google-generativeai `
+      ` python3 -m pip install google-genai --break-system-packages `

    b.
-Or, a virtual environemnt (venv) for isolation. (macOS/Linux)
-      ```
-      python -m venv venv
-      source venv/bin/activate
+Install the SDK for Python on Windows:
-      pip install google-generativeai
+      ` pip install -U google-genai `

-      ```